Environment, Population, and Health

 Environmental research at the East-West Center focuses on critical interactions between the environment and human society and promotes strong links between science and policy.
 Center scholars seek to develop regional communities of scientists, policymakers in the public and private sectors, resource managers, and community members.
 The goal is to conduct relevant scientific research and translate the results into useful information for regional, national, and local policymakers and communities.
 Within this framework, individual projects focus on current issues of regional significance, illuminate critical gaps in scientific understanding, and explore innovative approaches to establishing effective partnerships within the Asia Pacific community that will sustain both people and the environment.

-Researchers are conducting environmental studies in six priority areas.
+Researchers are conducting environmental studies in the following priority areas.

 Helping Pacific Island Communities Respond to Climate Change.
 The Pacific Regional Integrated Sciences and Assessment Program (www.PacificRISA.org) supports integrated research across the social and physical sciences to expand the options of decision-makers facing climate variability and change.

 Economic Development and Land-Use Change in South and Southeast Asia.
 Two ongoing collaborative research projects and two recently completed projects link social-science data collected at household and community levels with remotely sensed and other spatial data to study the driving forces and multiple impacts of land-use change: